-- Strategic alignment: to measure the strategic alignment of each project with organization strategy.
+- Strategic alignment: to measure the strategic alignment of each project with the organization’s strategy.

 - Financial value: to measure the quantitative financial value for each project.

-- Risk level: to evaluate the overall level of risk associated with a project.
+- Risk level: In order to evaluate the overall level of risk associated with a project.